-In this chapter, the possible ways to generate positrons are described.
+In this chapter, the possible ways to generate positrons were described.
 Positrons from radioactive sources have lower intensities due to safety limits placed on the source activity.
 Positrons from reactors have intensities comparable to radioactive sources but are low in energy.
-Generating positrons using a linac can produce higher energy positrons at rates higher than reactors.
+Generating positrons using a linac can produce higher energy positrons at higher fluxes than reactors.

-Chapter 2 discusses the hardware used in the experiment and the tools used to measure emittance, Twiss parameter, energy of the HRRL.
-The emittance, Twiss parameter and energy, as well as the positron production are discussed in the Chapter 3.
-The simulation of the positron production and transportation process are compared with measurement in Chapter 4.
-The conclusion from this work are presented in Chapter 5.
+Chapter 2 discusses the hardware used in this experiment and the tools used to measure emittance, Twiss parameter, and energy of the HRRL.
+The measured emittance, Twiss parameter and energy, as well as the positron production efficiency are discussed in the Chapter 3.
+The simulation of the positron production efficiency and transportation process are compared with measurement in Chapter 4.
+The conclusion from this work is presented in Chapter 5.